dmauser/azure-vm-net-tools/README.md

 On this post we will demonstrate how to deploy useful network utilities/tools on your Azure VMs (Linux and Windows).

-Please review the list of network tools installed inside the content of the [script](https://raw.githubusercontent.com/dmauser/az-vm-networking-tools/script/nettools.sh).
-You can also define your own startup script and replace the script URL on the variable **nettoolsuri** listed in the examples below.

 ## Linux (Ubuntu)

 It is important to note all procedures below have been tested on Linux Ubuntu 18.04.
 You may need to make changes depending on your Linux distro.

+Please review the list of network tools installed inside the content of the [script](https://raw.githubusercontent.com/dmauser/az-vm-networking-tools/master/script/nettools.sh).
+You can also define your own startup script and replace the script URL on the variable **nettoolsuri** listed in the examples below.

 ### Requirements

 - [Azure Cloud Shell](https://shell.azure.com/)
 - Ubuntu Linux or WLS using Azure CLI (curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash).
 More info [Install the Azure CLI on Linux](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt).
+- VMs require Internet access to be able to download the tools.

 **Note:**: an Azure Shell script [lxvm-nettools.azcli](https://raw.githubusercontent.com/dmauser/az-vm-networking-tools/master/lxvm-nettools.azcli) with the scenarios below are also included in this repo.